stoikio/jobs/js-fullstack-engineer/README.md

 ### Must have

+- Build the application using React & Typescript
-- Build the API in Node using Typescript
+- Build the API using Node & Typescript
 - Use a SQL storage (via Docker or a solution like SQLite)
 - The README should explain how to run your project **locally** in dev mode
   - Ideally: `npm install` followed by `npm start`